khushali452/dictionary-/README.md

-# dictionary-
+# dictionary
-A user friendly dictionary in python having multiple features.
+It provides user the perfect description of word entered using JSON file and other python libraries.